meridianarc/griptape-docs/docs/grant-proposal/xGHxCERY.md

 Just Install Griptape.js and you have an environment ready to begin talking to the blockchain and the secret contracts running on it.

 ## Problem / Solution
-**Problem:** Developing web applications on Secret Network is hard, and the solutions that people have developed are all doing the sames things in different ways, some more successfully than others.
+**Problem:** Developing web applications on Secret Network is hard, and the solutions that people have developed are all doing the same things in different ways, some more successfully than others.

 **Solution:** Griptape makes application development significantly easier by providing common components, utilities, and preconfigured libraries by default.
-In addition the framework gives you a structured way to organize the different parts of the application so that you don't need to think about...
-And the way it structures the application is an extremely intuitive one that has the amazing effect of getting front end and back end devs speaking the same language.
+In addition the framework gives you a structured way to organize the different parts of the application that is intuitive and scalable, removing many early decisions can lead to refactoring over and over as your application grows.

 ## Value Capture for Secret Network Ecosystem
 The challenges of developing contracts on Secret Network are well understood.
 Less well understood and arguably under-appreciated, are the challenges of developing user interfaces for those applications.
 Whether it’s the current need for every developer to build the same features independently, the amount of boiler plate code required to be written for each task, or the fact that design decisions around viewing keys and state management, if done incorrectly, can lead to frustrating UX and even network wide performance issues; the need for a unified set of tools is clear.